 What she found was that she wasn’t alone in a female-dominated industry, one that was gaining steam and needed fast answers to big questions.
 Zarley took on her new role at Kigo by using not just the business and technology experience that got her there, but also her ears.

 By listening to those around her – whether leaders, peers or employees – she blended into the culture of passion and empowerment that Kigo has successfully adopted in its five years following being acquired by RealPage.
-Now Vice President of Operations for Kigo, Zarley strives to keep that culture alive as Kigo and others in the vacation rental industry forge ahead.
+Now Vice President of Operations for Kigo, Zarley strives to keep that culture alive as Kigo and others in the short-term rental and vacation rental industries forge ahead.

 Creating an outstanding company culture